silica47/MAC_Address_Changer/README.md

-# MAC Address Changer
+### MAC Address Changer

-This python script changes your MAC Address temporarily
+This python script changes your MAC Address temporarily on Linux